Drive QA's evolution—share your voice and win prizes up to $3,000

 One keyword at a time.
 In no time, you should find yourself with a full test script ready to be executed.
 Learn more about Katalon Studio here.

+Investment into automation testing is the most valuable thing you can do on your testing journey.
 Functional testing benefits so much from automation.
 If you embrace TDD, chances are you are writing automated tests so that the dev team can repeatedly re-execute the tests until the feature passes.

 With repetitive and time-consuming test cases automated, quality engineers have more time to develop more insightful test scenarios, thoroughly test the product inside-out, and examine the product under edge cases and exploratory testing.